 Who doesn’t want a little privacy now and then?
 It seems like every time you turn around, there’s another subdivision popping up in your backyard.

 The needs and reasons for a privacy hedge are endless.
-Growing a privacy hedge can block out unsightly features in a landscape.
+Growing a living privacy fence can block out unsightly features in a landscape.
 Different shrubs are great for blocking out or dampening sound from a nearby highway or a noisy neighbor.

-A privacy hedge can bring color and life to an otherwise arid landscape.
+A living privacy fence can bring color and life to an otherwise arid landscape.
 It can also serve as a windbreak for a particularly open yard and protect other features of the landscape.
 Bringing shade to a otherwise hot sunny area is another great benefit.

 Trees and shrubs are a natural solution for these problems and can easily add value to your property.
 They’re also great for the environment, providing shelter for wildlife and reducing erosion from wind and rain.